hjiang895/Huffman-Coding/README.md

 2. Your code must compile.
 If it does not compile, you will get a 0.
 Get started early so that you do not run into compilation errors in the late evening the day it is due.

 3. Comment your code and indent propertly.
-This will be worth 10% of your final grade.
+This will be worth 10% of your grade on this problem set (i.e., 1 point).